pythonlv/pythonlv/content/Events/7th-project-night.rst

 After a short break we're back with another #PyNight!
 And that means that everyone who is interested in python can join us and make and/or explore some topic/project.
 You certainly can take some ideas with you - but if you don't know exactly what you want to explore/make then as usual you'll be invited to join someone who already knows exactly what he wants to do.

-For example, this time one of us will explore pygame_ module with intention to make OOP remake of his childhood one-of-favorite games.
+For example, this time you can join exploration of pygame_ module with intention remake well known game or explore how to configure Vagrant_ + Docker_ to run Django_ app.

 If you have any questions and/or suggestions - join us on our chat_.